Real-Serious-Games/task-mule/README.md

 		return deps;
 	},

 This can be used in many interesting ways, for example conditionally building a dependency list based on configuration.

-For example, we conditionally switch on a *clean build* something like this:
+For example, we conditionally enable a *clean build* something like this:

 	dependsOn: function (config) {
 		var isCleanBuild = config.get('clean');